Even professional athletes, with the high priced athletic cups, still get hit in the groin, and it is often very painful. And sometimes it’s worse.

-Poor quality or poorly fitted athletic cup can injure you..
+Poor quality or poorly fitted athletic cups can injure you…

-Although unconfirmed by Aorigele himself, it was later reported that his jock cup was “out of place” when he was kicked in the groin.
+Although unconfirmed by Aorigele himself, it was later reported that his cup was “out of place” when he was kicked.
 This type of injury, which can (and does sometimes) lead to the loss of a testicle, is mostly preventable and is often due to the support system that holds the cup in place.

-The genital cup can cause the problem.
+The cup can cause the problem.
 Not the kick.

-As an athlete moves, the groin or pelvic cup must move with them, and stay where it needs to be.
+As an athlete moves, the cup must move with them, and stay where it needs to be.
 Male or female, the device must always be over the genitals.
 Always!